Skip to main content

 At 79, Mogilievich is — against all odds for someone with his resume — still alive.
 He reportedly enjoys a comfortable retirement in Moscow, out of reach of Western law enforcement.
 He is thought to be protected personally by Putin, who is himself a sort of Mogilievich protégé.

-While the Mogilievich-Maxwell connection is well known, it’s not clear whether their connection involved sex-trafficking.
+While the Mogilievich-Maxwell partnership is well known, it’s not clear whether it involved sex-trafficking.
 Even so, we can make the educated guess that Ghislaine learned the trade somewhere, and Daddy’s knee comes to mind.
 We can further guess that Epstein — who met the Maxwells just before Daddy died — was eager to pick her brains.

 History will record that the enterprise they created together was vast in scope, lavishly financed, and — as with everything that’s Trump-adjacent — steeped in organized crime.
 There are clear connections to the Russian mafia, which means there are clear connections to Putin.